Buddies

 By having their own buddy, a new volunteer has someone they can turn to for advice and general help when getting to grips with their tasks.

-Support by the Volunteering Development Team
+Support from the Volunteering Development Team

 Volunteering Development Teams will be responsible for making sure there’s support in place for new volunteers.
-It’s not their specific task, but they’ll be able to help with finding and matching new volunteers to buddies.
+It’s not their specific task, but they’ll be able to help Team Leaders with finding and matching new volunteers to buddies.

-- You’re able to answer questions, or point people in the right direction to finding the answers.
+- You’re able to answer questions, or point people in the right direction to finding the answers

-- You’re a great listener.
+- You’re a great listener

-- You’re knowledgeable about our programme, how Scouts’ is run in your local area, or even if you want to brush up on these areas and test your knowledge.
+- You’re knowledgeable about our programme, how Scouts is run in your local area, or even if you want to brush up on these areas and test your knowledge

-- You enjoy supporting others.
+- You enjoy supporting others

-- You’ve got great ideas and are happy to share how you do things.
+- You’ve got great ideas and are happy to share how you do things

 Every adult in Scouts can choose to be a buddy, as it’s not an official role or accreditation.